 - Orgain protein shakes

 - Munk Pack Protein cookies Our absolute favorite at the moment!!

 Yes, these healthy convenience items are expensive.
 But they often make up the main part of the meal and can be found on sale(see my money saving tricks below).
-Honestly, they are about the same price as those pre-made little processed,lunches that shall remain nameless!
+Honestly, they are about the same price as those pre-made little processed lunches that shall remain nameless!

 The first thing I pack: Protein

 A protein packed food is the first item I put in their lunch.
-Protein and the fat that can come along with it, are the most important components of a great adhd lunch.
+Protein and the fat that can come along with it, are the most important components of a great ADHD lunch.

 Good fats are essential for the optimal function of the brain.
 Don’t be afraid of fat – nuts, grass fed beef and full fat dairy can be great sources for the lunch box.
 (We also take a fish oil supplement daily.)

 The brain is 80 to 85% water, so staying hydrated throughout the day keeps your brain functioning at its best.
 When the body becomes dehydrated it can cause brain fog and a general decrease in alertness and short term memory.

 Fruits and Veggies

-Fruits and veggies provide the ADHD body and brain with vital nutrients, not to mention some additional hydration.
+Fruits and veggies provide the ADHD body and brain with vital nutrients and fiber, not to mention some additional hydration.
 I try to include at least two sources in each lunch.
 I only pack what I am sure my boys will eat and keep lots of veggies chopped in the fridge for easy lunch packing.

 Our favorite ADHD Lunch resources

-Money saving tips
+Money saving tips for ADHD lunches

 Eating healthier costs more, there is no way around it.
 I do spend a good chunk of our monthly budget on food.
 But, I save on doctor bills, medications, and sick days.
-Eating out is a BIG treat for our family – it happens about once a month – and usually for lunch, cause it’s cheaper than dinner.
+Eating out is a BIG treat for our family – it happens about once a month – and usually for lunch – cause it’s cheaper than dinner.

 - I use Amazon’s subscribe and save program for our bars, meat sticks, and protein shakes.
 I can just cancel a month if I find alternatives on sale, locally.

-Strangely enough, Homegoods often has name brand food for deep discounts.
+- Strangely enough, Homegoods often has name brand food for deep discounts.
 I find the Orgain shakes and Almond milk there, individual nut packs, as well as some really healthy bars.

-Some weeks my kids get a peanut butter sandwich everyday!
+- Some weeks my kids get a peanut butter sandwich everyday!

 Want more on ADHD?